Call for Papers

 The call for papers is now closed.

-We invite submissions contributing novel research at the intersection of geometric deep learning, computational neuroscience, geometric statistics, and topological data analysis, which incorporate symmetry, geometry, or topology into the design of artificial neural networks, the analysis of neural data, or theories of neural computation.
+We invite submissions contributing novel research incorporating symmetry, geometry, or topology into the design of artificial neural networks, the analysis of neural data, or theories of neural computation.
+We welcome contributions in the intersection of geometric and topological deep learning, computational and theoretical neuroscience, geometric statistics, and topological data analysis.

 The following themes are particularly relevant: